Ameen-Agha/Ameen-Agha/README.md

 ## About Me

-I am a recent Computer Science graduate from the American University of Beirut.
+I am a recent Computer Science graduate from the American University of Beirut
 I have a strong passion for software engineering and always aim to grow in the
 field.